Triphonn/P7_Valentin/back/README.md

 Here you can find all your back routes and stuff.

+You can run your project with free database hosting like [Clever Cloud](https://www.clever-cloud.com/fr/).

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.

-A file is already existing with these variables, you can just edit with yours.
+An example file is already existing with these variables, you can just edit with yours.

-This will connect your own database.

-`PORT=3000`

-`MYSQL_ADDON_HOST`

-`MYSQL_ADDON_DB`

-`MYSQL_ADDON_USER`

-`MYSQL_ADDON_PASSWORD`
+(Follow the template.env file) And you will need a database using mysql (for sequelize).

-And this is for the token granted by jsonWebToken to the user.
+This is for the authentification token granted by jsonWebToken to the user, you can put whatever you want.

+jsonWebToken is a plugin that allows you to verify if user's token is valid to his account, if not it will block the request.

 `AUTH_TOKEN=`